Tuesday December 28, 2021

 Communication is a cornerstone of any relationship.
 Once you've been honest with your partner about your cannabis consumption habits, the next step is to ask about why they have a negative view of it.
 Sometimes it's as simple as they can't indulge due to work restrictions.
 They might be active military, work for the federal government, or operate heavy machinery, and one failed urine test could end their career.

-Another common reason your partner may have for not indulging in cannabis is the belief that it saps people’s drive and motivation.
-People don’t put the phrase “Lazy burnout” in their Tinder profiles for good reason; it’s a rare person that’ll swipe right on that.
+Another common reason your partner may have for not indulging in cannabis is the belief that it saps people's drive and motivation.
+People don't put the phrase "lazy burnout" in their Tinder profiles for good reason; it's a rare person that'll swipe right on that.
+Additionally, most cannabis consumers don't see themselves that way, and aren't looking for others who do.
 The best way to help your potential partner get past this concern is to not let smoking weed keep you from spending time together.
-Going out with your partner while stoned, indulging in their interests with them, and keeping up your end of the conversation goes a long way towards showing them that a little cannabis isn’t a hindrance to your daily lives together.
+Going out with your partner while stoned, indulging in their interests with them, and keeping up your end of the conversation goes a long way towards showing them that a little cannabis isn't a hindrance to your daily lives together.